LiuYuML/NT-VOT211/README.md

 | [ODTrack](https://github.com/GXNU-ZhongLab/ODTrack) | 39.60         | [ProContEXT](https://github.com/jp-lan/procontext)        | 54.50              |

 :fire::fire::fire: <sub>We will regularly update the links to the top three trackers right here</sub> :arrow_up:

+We maintain two leaderboards: one is featured on [Papers with Code](https://paperswithcode.com/sota/video-object-tracking-on-nv-vot211),  and the other is on [EvalAI](https://eval.ai/web/challenges/challenge-page/2375/leaderboard/5892).
+To submit a record on EvalAI, please adhere to the following instructions

 # How to benchmark:
 ## Download the dataset